This article is also available to be viewed on begneiss.medium.com

 How Geothermal Energy Works

-Geothermal energy originates from the Earth's core, where temperatures reach over 5000°C.
+Geothermal heat originates from the Earth's spinning core, where temperatures reach over 5000°C, and the heat radiates outwards towards the crust and eventually space.

 This immense heat is conducted to the Earth's crust, heating rocks and underground reservoirs of water.

-Applications range from direct use like spa bathing and aquaculture heating to electricity generation to industrial processes and district heating/cooling with heat pumps.
+Applications of geothermal energy range from direct use like spa bathing and aquaculture heating to electricity generation to industrial processes and district heating/cooling with heat pumps.

 Types of Geothermal Energy Application